Frequently Asked Questions

-The Servathon is our annual scholarship fundraiser.
+The Servathon is our annual financial aid fundraiser.
 We are raising money from family, friends, and businesses during February, and then having a day of service and celebration in May, where we will spend the morning working on preparing a YMCA camp for their summer programs, and then celebrating with a picnic in the afternoon.

 Why do we do it?

-Offering scholarships benefits New Hope by helping us offer more courses to more students, even those who might be struggling to afford it.
+Offering financial aid benefits New Hope by helping us offer more courses to more students, even those who might be struggling to afford it.
 By pairing the February fundraising with our day of service and community picnic in May, we are able to manifest our commitment to being good neighbors and serving those around us.
 It is also a great way to build our community while having a lot of fun.

 What service are we doing?

 We are partnering with Camp Tricklin’ Falls, a YMCA camp in East Kingston, NH.
 They serve primarily low-income young people throughout the area.
 This means that we will all be able to serve at the same site together, and we will then be able to celebrate there as well in the afternoon!
 Our morning of service there will mean that they can direct funds to their own scholarship fund for summer campers.
 We are particularly excited to continue this partnership, as two separate scholarship funds benefit!